layervault/api_v2/13_Files.md

 **Example Response**

-This endpoint will respond with the update file resource in the same format as the GET request.
+This endpoint will respond with the updated file resource in the same format as the GET request.

 **Editable Properties**